Blue Cross Blue Shield Tower

-The Blue Cross Blue Shield Tower (BCBS) is on the north end of Millennium Park along E. Randolph Street at the NE corner of Randolph and Columbus Drive, in Chicago, Illinois, United States of America.
+The Blue Cross Blue Shield Tower (BCBS) is on the north end of Millennium Park along E. Randolph Street at the NE corner of Randolph and Columbus Drive, in Chicago, Illinois, United States.
 It is home to the headquarters of Health Care Service Corporation.

 The building's address is 300 E. Randolph Street and is next to the Aon Center.
 Original plans to connect the two buildings via an underground pedway never came to fruition.

 Architect James Goettsch of Goettsch Partners designed the building.
 The 33-story first phase was completed in 1997 under the firm name of Lohan Associates (now Goettsch Partners).
 The 24-story second phase started in 2007 and was completed in 2010.

 Expansion

 In 2006 the City of Chicago granted a building permit to Health Care Service Corporation Blue Cross Blue Shield of Illinois to renovate the building upwards, which gave additional 24 stories and made the building 57 stories in total (3 floors below ground).
 Upon its completion, it became the first project in Chicago that built upon an existing tower.